Connecticut Route 32: Route description

 Route 32 begins near Interstate 95 (about 0.5 mi south of the road crossing as a continuation of Water Street).
-It is a freeway near the interchange with I-95 then becomes a limited access highway with at-grade intersections up to the Montville Connector (designated as State Road 693) — a freeway spur connecting Route 32 to I-395.
-It then becomes a mostly 2-lane surface road with the exception of the overlap with Route 2 in Norwich.
+It is a freeway near the interchange with I-95, then becomes a four-lane arterial road up to SR 693, a short freeway that provides access to I-395.
+It then becomes a mostly two-lane surface road with the exception of the overlap with Route 2 in Norwich.

 It goes through the following towns: New London, Waterford, Montville, Norwich, Franklin, Lebanon (0.11 mi only), Windham, Mansfield, Willington, Tolland (0.10 mi only), Ellington, and Stafford.
 From New London to Norwich, Route 32 follows along the west bank of the Thames River.